cristianacmc/Neighbourhood/README.md

 # Neighborhood map - Udacity
 ---
-This is a single page application project which features a map of a neighborhood that I would like to visit.
+This project is a single page application which features a map of a neighborhood.
+It contains the markers that identifies places that I would like to visit.
 It includes a third-party API Wikipedia, that provides additional information about the landmarks.

+### Specifications

+- A search function to easy discover the locations
+- A listview to support simple browsing of all locations
+- Implement third-party APIs that provide additional information about the markers
-The app satisfies the responsive requirement.
+- The app should satisfy the responsive requirements

 ### Installation